 FCS_RBG_EXT.1 Random Bit Generation

+FIA_X509_EXT.1 X.509 Certificate Validation

+FIA_X509_EXT.2 X.509 Certificate Authentication

 FCS_TLSC_EXT.1.1 The TSF shall implement [selection: TLS 1.2 (RFC 5246), TLS 1.1 (RFC 4346)] and reject all other TLS and SSL versions.
 The TLS implementation will support the following ciphersuites:

-[assignment: list of optional ciphersuites and reference to RFC in which each is defined].
+[assignment: list of optional ciphersuites and reference to RFC in which each is defined] and no other ciphersuites.

-The ciphersuites to be tested in the evaluated configuration are limited by this requirement.

-FCS_TLSC_EXT.1.2 The TSF shall verify that the presented identifier matches the reference identifier per RFC 6125 section 6.
+FCS_TLSC_EXT.1.2 The TSF shall verify that the presented identifier matches [selection: the reference identifier per RFC 6125 section 6, IPv4 address in CN or SAN, IPv6 address in the CN or SAN, IPv4 address in SAN, IPv6 address in the SAN, the identifier per RFC 5280 Appendix A using [selection: id-at-commonName, id-at-countryName, id-at-dnQualifier, id-at-generationQualifier, id-at-givenName, id-at-initials, id-at-localityName, id-at-name, id-at-organizationalUnitName, id-at-organizationName, id-at-pseudonym, id-at-serialNumber, id-at-stateOrProvinceName, id-at-surname, id-at-title] and no other attribute types].

-The rules for verification of identify are described in Section 6 of RFC 6125.
-The reference identifier is established by the user (e.g. entering a URL into a web browser or clicking a link), by configuration (e.g. configuring the name of a mail server or authentication server), or by an application (e.g. a parameter of an API) depending on the application service.
-Based on a singular reference identifier’s source domain and application service type (e.g. HTTP, SIP, LDAP), the client establishes all reference identifiers which are acceptable, such as a Common Name for the Subject Name field of the certificate and a (case-insensitive) DNS name, URI name, and Service Name for the Subject Alternative Name field.
-The client then compares this list of all acceptable reference identifiers to the presented identifiers in the TLS server’s certificate.

-The preferred method for verification is the Subject Alternative Name using DNS names, URI names, or Service Names.
-Verification using the Common Name is required for the purposes of backwards compatibility.
-Additionally, support for use of IP addresses in the Subject Name or Subject Alternative name is discouraged as against best practices but may be implemented.
-Finally, the client should avoid constructing reference identifiers using wildcards.
-However, if the presented identifiers include wildcards, the client must follow the best practices regarding matching; these best practices are captured in the evaluation activity.

 FCS_TLSC_EXT.1.3 When establishing a trusted channel, by default the TSF shall not establish a trusted channel if the server certificate is invalid.
 The TSF shall also [selection:

 Not implement any administrator override mechanism